-Board Members can be provided with an iPad to access these papers.
-The Board Secretary sends regular updates on a variety of topics including e.g. news and information published on IConnect, the College Intranet site as well as press coverage, UHI news, Policy Briefing Notes from Colleges Scotland and much more.
+Board Members can be provided with an laptop to access these papers.
+The Governance Officer sends regular updates on a variety of topics including news and information published on IConnect, the College Intranet site as well as press coverage, UHI news, Policy Briefing Notes from Colleges Scotland and much more.